 Transforming Church Boards

+Pastor Ed Forsythe and Board of Directors BCC

 Charles Olson, in his book Transforming Church Boards (Alban Institute, 1995) considers the possibilities of developing the Board as a “community of spiritual leaders.”
 He writes:

 Strategically speaking the Board, or council, is a crucial arena for congregational renewal and revitalization efforts.
 If the Board can move beyond “business as usual” into the experience of an active and energized faith, it will model and lead in ways that impact the whole church.
 If the Board becomes a community of spiritual leaders, the church is bound to feel its effect. (p.
 76)